Rikj000/MoniGoMani/README.md

 ## Motivation

 Isn't that what we all want?
 Our money to go many?
-Well that's what this Freqtrade strategy hopes to do for you by enabling you to HyperOpt a lot of signals to alter the weight from.
+Well that's what this Freqtrade framework/strategy hopes to do for you by enabling you to HyperOpt a lot of signals to alter the weight from.

 Big thank you to xmatthias and everyone who helped on MoniGoMani, Freqtrade Discord support was also really helpful, so thank you too!